 Anti-discrimination Law permits justification of discrimination generally, and does not tie this to single grounds (Art.14).
 However, several grounds are much more frequent in the justifications numbered, notably religion or belief, age, ethnic origin, gender.
-The tests that must be satisfied to justify direct discrimination is the same as the one in the Directives.
+There are tests that must be satisfied to justify direct discrimination.
+These include: objective justification, proportionality, legitimate aim, appropriateness and necessity, genuine and determining occupational requirement.